Featured image of post How to Setup GitLab Private NPM Registry? Best Practices for Multi-Package and Permission Management

 Conclusion

-Through the strategy of “Unified Download Group Registry” and “Independent Publish Project Registry”, we can significantly reduce maintenance costs and make the development flow smoother.
+Through the strategy of “Unified Download Group Registry” and “Independent Publish Project Registry”, we can significantly reduce maintenance costs and make the development process smoother.

 Goal Description

-Precise Match Scope mapping and Token path must match exactly
+Precise Matching Scope mapping and Token path must be completely consistent

-Safety First Use environment variable ${GITLAB_NPM_TOKEN} to manage private info
+Safety First Make good use of environment variable ${GITLAB_NPM_TOKEN} to manage private information

-Centralized Management Prioritize using unified GitLab Group to download all company private packages
+Centralized Management Prioritize using a unified GitLab Group to download all company private packages

-Independent Publish Prioritize using independent GitLab Project to publish respective private packages, managing packages independently to avoid chaos
+Independent Publishing Prioritize using independent GitLab Projects to publish respective private packages, managing respective packages independently to avoid confusion

-Mastering these logics, GitLab NPM Registry will be a powerful assistant in your company’s development process!
+mastering these logics, GitLab NPM Registry will be a powerful helper in your company’s development process!

 All rights reserved,未經允許不得隨意轉載